Three basic parking zones contribute to making the system clear and understandable:

 - On January 4, 2021, ZPS Prague 5 was extended to include Podbělohorská and Cibulka areas

-- From April 1, 2021, ZPS Prague 9 will be extended to the areas of Proseka, Střížkov, Krocínky, Poděbradská and Novovysočanská
+- On April 1, 2021, ZPS Prague 9 was extended to the areas of Prosek, Střížkov, Krocínka, Poděbradská and Novovysočanská